Area Between Two Curves#

 Find the area of the bounded region enclosed by \(y=\dfrac{2}{\sqrt{x}}\), \(y= \dfrac{2}{x^3}\), and \(x=2\).

-\[\begin{align*} \frac{2}{\sqrt{x}} &= \frac{2}{x^3} && \text{Set the equations equal to each other}\\ 2x^3 &= 2\sqrt{x} && \text{Cross multiply}\\ x^3&=\sqrt{x} && \text{Divide both sides by 2}\\ x^\frac{5}{2} &= 1 && \text{Divide both sides by }\sqrt{x}\\ x&=1 && \hbox{Raise both sides to the power of $2/5$} \end{align*}\]
+\[\begin{align*} \frac{2}{\sqrt{x}} &= \frac{2}{x^3} && \text{set the equations equal to each other}\\ 2x^3 &= 2\sqrt{x} && \text{cross multiply}\\ x^3&=\sqrt{x} && \text{divide both sides by 2}\\ x^\frac{5}{2} &= 1 && \text{divide both sides by }\sqrt{x}\\ x&=1 && \hbox{raise both sides to the power of $2/5$} \end{align*}\]

 Therefore, the curves intersect only when \(x=1\).
 And since only one vertical line, \(x=2\), was given that bounds the region, we must use the point of intersection at \(x=1\) as the other vertical line that bounds the region.